knpuniversity/symfony/knpu/ep1-intro/json-api.md

 ## Missing Annotation use Statement

 Hmm, it's highlighting the `@Method` as a missing import.
 Ah!
-Don't forget when you use annotations to PhpStorm autocomplete them for you.
+Don't forget when you use annotations, let PhpStorm autocomplete them for you.
 That's important because when you do that, PhpStorm adds a `use` statement at the top of the file that you need.
 If you forget this, you'll get a pretty clear error about it.